Best Resume Formats: A Guide for 2023

 - Professionals with over 10 years of steady experience.

-- Job seekers looking for jobs similar to their current role.
+- Job seekers looking for similar roles.

-Not for:
+Not ideal for:

-- Entry-level employees.
+- Entry-level employee

-- Job seekers with work gaps.
+- Job seekers with work gaps

 Functional Resume Format